Continuing my recipe series from last weekend:

 Add the curry powder, and let it dissolve in the cooking oil.
 Adding the curry powder to the broth runs the risk of having the curry powder lump up.

-Add the carrots, potatoes, and broth to the pot.
+Add the carrots, potatoes, salt, pepper, and broth to the pot.

 Remove from the heat and use an immersion blender to puree the soup.